YuanYuanOwO/WorldEconomy/README.md

   - Test all aliases
 - Extract all messages into en_us.txt
 - Ensure that all variable-comments of the config are up-to-date

+Write about how offline player last-loc resolving is important for when the EconomyProvider tries to withdraw to an offline-player without a given world-string.
+For commands, behavior is configurable.